 If you’ve had a health pet for years then odds are you probably only visit the vet for updated immunizations.
 As your pets get older, you will want to visit the vet more consistently since preventing disease is usually easier and cheaper than curing disease.
 Talk to your vet about any concerns with mobility, sight, hearing, etc. in your older pet to see if there are food supplements or specific diets that your pet might benefit from.

-Tooth and overall mouth health is very important, you can help your older pet stay healthy by brushing their teeth regularly.
+You can help your older pet stay healthy by brushing their teeth regularly.
 If your pet is not likely to let you brush, then provide dental chews daily to try to keep their mouths healthy.

 Just like people, older pets can greatly benefit from therapeutic massages to help them relax and relieve minor aches and pains.
 You can try massage techniques at home or schedule your pet for a massage with an expert pet massage therapist or chiropractor.

 Don’t forget to stimulate your pet’s mind, pets of any age can learn something new.
 Regardless of your pet’s age, new games and toys will keep their mind agile and in many cases can be crucial to their interactions with you later on.
 For example, teaching hand signals to a pet that’s hard of hearing, or auditory cues for those going blind.
 But even if your pet is in perfect health, a good puzzle toy at feeding time or your added attention while teaching a new cue is greatly appreciated.

 One of the most important things for your older pet is for you to be aware, doing regular home checks for bumps, bugs, spots and moles, coat quality, teeth and gum health, etc. Observe your pet so you can distinguish changes both physically and emotionally.
 Report back to your vet regularly to discuss best options for your pet as they get older.